Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The handling and disposal of hazardous materials is mainly governed by the Federal Act on the Protection of the Environment the Federal Act on Protection against Dangerous Substances and Preparations, the Federal Ordinance on Protection against Dangerous Substances and Preparations and the Federal Ordinance on the Reduction of Risks relating to the Use of Certain Particularly Dangerous Substances, Preparations and Articles.

-Generally, a distributor of hazardous substances must assess whether the concerned substances may harm human health or the environment.
-If so, the substance must be marked and packed accordingly before distribution.
+Generally, a distributor of hazardous substances must ensure that these substances do not endanger human life and health or the environment when brought on the market.
+The same applies to anyone handling or implementing such substances.
 Certain hazardous chemical substances must be listed in the Swiss product register of chemicals.

 Special rules govern the sale of hazardous chemicals.
 Certain hazardous chemicals may not be sold to private users.
 Others may be sold to private users, but only if the buyers have been informed about the dangers of the concerned substance.